 Eligible labour expenditure for the grant covers the direct labour costs of employees you and your partners directly employ on the core elements of the project.
-We consider a person an employee when you or your partners pay them a regular salary or wage, out of which you make regular tax instalment deductions.
+We consider a person an employee when you pay them a regular salary or wage, out of which you make regular tax instalment deductions.

-We consider costs for project management activities eligible labour expenditure.
+We consider costs for technical, but not administrative, project management activities eligible labour expenditure.
 However, we limit these costs to 10 per cent of the total amount of eligible labour expenditure claimed.

-We only consider labour expenditure for leadership and administrative staff as eligible expenditure where they are directly delivering eligible activities.
-We do not consider labour expenditure for leadership or administrative staff (such as CEOs, CFOs, accountants and lawyers) as eligible expenditure, for any other activities.
+We do not consider labour expenditure for leadership or administrative staff (such as CEOs, CFOs, accountants and lawyers) as eligible expenditure, even if they are doing project management tasks.